i0ji/KaterinaSemenova/README.md

 ### - Currently/Priority tasks:
-- [ ] Indexing (Favicon?
+- [X] Indexing (Favicon?
 Meta description still does not work) - Work is underway to index the site on Yandex.ru and Google.com through the appropriate services.
+  <b>Indexing has ended and i got favicon set.
+Meta set</b>
 - [ ] Permanent bundle optimising - Further code optimization using webpack-bundler-analyzer tools.
 (Maybe "treeshake?
 What is that!?)
 - [ ] Adding/rewriting some content
+  <b>In progress.
+Two more blocks added</b>
 - [ ] Some space adding between blocks(?)
-- [ ] Adding dots to slides(?)
+- [X] Adding dots to slides(?)
+<b>Together with the designer, it was decided to add these points for best UX</b>

 ### - Library usage:
  * react-response-carousel